Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 date: 2025-11-13 00:20 +0100
 ---

-> Disclaimer: I am by no means a `Pin` expert, this is potentially incorrect in subtle ways, please let me know if so!
+> Disclaimer: I am by no means a `Pin` expert so this may be incorrect in subtle ways.
+Please let me know if so!

 Pin is notoriously subtle: once pinned, a place has restricted access _forever_, even after the `Pin<&mut T>` reference goes out of scope.
 The reason is simple: we want to allow pointers to the